olebole/irafdoc/doc/imcoords.ccxymatch.rst

   <h3>References</h3>
   <!-- BeginSection: 'REFERENCES' -->
   <p>
-  A detailed description of the <tt>"triangles"</tt> pattern matching algorithm used here can be found in the article <tt>"A Pattern-Matching Algorithm for Two- Dimensional Coordinate Lists"</tt> by E.J.
+  A detailed description of the <span style="font-family: monospace;">"triangles"</span> pattern matching algorithm used here can be found in the article <span style="font-family: monospace;">"A Pattern-Matching Algorithm for Two- Dimensional Coordinate Lists"</span> by E.J.
 Groth, A.J.
 91, 1244 (1986).
   </p>
   <!-- EndSection:   'REFERENCES' -->
   <h3>Examples</h3>